open-eid/libcdoc/doc/tool.md

 # libcdoc Tool Usage

-libcdoc includes command-line tool, **cdoc-tool** (**cdoc-tool.exe** in Windows) that can be used to encrypt and decrypt files, and see the locks in encrypted container.
+The **libcdoc** library includes a command-line tool, **cdoc-tool** (or **cdoc-tool.exe** on Windows), which can be used to encrypt and decrypt files, as well as view the locks in an encrypted container.
+The tool is compatible with Windows, macOS, and Linux platforms.

+---

 ## Encryption